 The circles represented the continuity of the year in which spring follows winter, summer follows spring, autumn follows summer and winter again returns following autumn.

-When Christianity replaced the pagan religions, the Christian Church wisely kept and retained many of the ancient customs and simply gave these traditions a Christian focus.
+When Christianity replaced the pagan religions, the Christian Church wisely kept and retained many of the ancient customs and giving them a Christian focus.

 Wreaths are a common Christmas decoration and the Advent Wreath is simply a variation of traditional Christmas wreaths.